 The weight of loss bears down the heart to earth.

-I learned we need not wonder over worth
+I learned I need not think of what I’m worth

 My sorrow brought no guilt nor fear of wrath

-I am both sharp eyed eagle ,twisted worm.
+I am both eagle and the twisted worm

 In my little grave, I loved the earth.